zxing-cpp/zxing-cpp/README.md

 1. Edit wrappers/android/jni/Application.mk and adjust for your project.
 2. On command line, being in wrappers/android, type `ndk-build` (or `ndk-build -j <number of your CPU cores>`)
 3. Copy files in `libs` and `java` into corresponding folders of your Android project.

+### For other platforms
+Wrappers are provided as convenient way to work with native image format.
+You still can use the library without a wrapper.

+##### To read barcodes:
+1. Create a `LuminanceSource` instance.
+This interface abstracts image source.
+You will need a third-party library to read your images.
+If you already have the image uncompressed in memory and you know its layout, you can easily go with `GenericLuminanceSource`.
+Otherwise, you will need to come up with your own implementation of the interface.
+2. Use the `LuminanceSource` instance above to create an instance of `BinaryBitmap`.
+You have choices between `HybridBinarizer` or `GlobalHistogramBinarizer`.
+See class document in header files for more details on theses choices.
+3. Create an instance of `MultiFormatReader` with appropriate hints.
+Pay attention to `possibleFormats()`, `shouldTryHarder()`, `shouldTryRotate()`.
+These parameters will affect accuracy as well as reader's speed.
+4. Call `MultiFormatReader::read()` with the `BinaryImage` created above to read your barcodes.

+##### To write barcodes:
+1. Create a `MultiFormatWriter` instance with the format you want to generate.
+Set encoding and margins if needed.
+2. Call `encode()` with text content and the image size.
+This returns an `BitMatrix` which kind of binary image of the barcode where `true` == visual black and `false` == visual white.
+3. Convert the bit matrix to your native image format.